-Health Conditions Asanas Benefits Bronchitis (mild to severe) Asthma dhautdhauti, Ardha Maysyendrasana, Setu Bandhasana (Bridge Pose), Adho mukha savasana (Downward dog pose), Kapalbhati is recommended for children with wheezing problems.
+Health Conditions Asanas Benefits Bronchitis (mild to severe) Sukhasana (easy pose), Ardha Matsyendrasana (half spinal twist), simhasana (lion pose), Uttanasana (standing forward bend) Practising the deep inhalation and exhalation techniques can help in the removal of sticky cough.
+Ardha Matsyendrasana increases oxygen supply to the lungs which help in detoxification.
+Asthma dhautdhauti, Ardha Maysyendrasana, Setu Bandhasana (Bridge Pose), Adho mukha savasana (Downward dog pose), Kapalbhati is recommended for children with wheezing problems.
 Practising it regularly can help in expanding the lungs The downward dog pose helps in calming the mind and is good for people suffering from asthma and sinusitis The Ardha Maysyendrasana improves the supply of oxygen to the lungs reducing the probability of asthma restricting your child.
-Diabetes Kapalbhati, Dhanurasana, Ardha Matsyendrasana, Halasana Dhanurasana improves the functioning of the Pancreas Kapalbhati stimulates the pancreas to release insulin which helps in controlling diabetes Practising Halasana helps in stimulating the Pancreas Gastritis/Irritable Bowel Syndrome Konasana, Setu bandhasana, Halasana Practising Konasana helps in improving digestion Performing Setu Bandhasana de- stresses the mind Practising Halasana helps to cool down the body and mind Learning disability Pranayama, Paschimottanasana down the body and mind Pranayama stimulates the central nervous system and improves learning in children Practising the Pasmittonasana stabilizes the mind, which aids in learning
+Diabetes Kapalbhati, Dhanurasana, Ardha Matsyendrasana, Halasana Dhanurasana improves the functioning of the Pancreas Kapalbhati stimulates the pancreas to release insulin which helps in controlling diabetes Practising Halasana helps in stimulating the Pancreas Gastritis/Irritable Bowel Syndrome Konasana, Setu bandhasana, Halasana Practising Konasana helps in improving digestion Performing Setu Bandhasana de- stresses the mind Practising Halasana helps to cool down the body and mind Learning disability Pranayama, Paschimottanasana Pranayama stimulates the central nervous system and improves learning in children Practising the Pasmittonasana stabilizes the mind, which aids in learning